EffaAzhar/Azure-SOC-Honeypot/README.md

 [Describe the activity you observed on your honeypot.
 What kind of attacks or probes did it attract?
 Include screenshots or summaries of the captured data (be mindful of any sensitive information).]

 The honeypot captured several attempts to connect via SSH and various probes looking for common vulnerabilities.
 [Optional: Include a screenshot of your honeypot logs or a summary table].

-## Lessons Learned

-[Share your key takeaways from this project.
-What did you learn about Azure security, SIEM, honeypots, and log analysis?]

-* Understanding the importance of early threat detection using honeypots.
-* Gaining practical experience with Microsoft Sentinel's capabilities for log ingestion, correlation, and alerting.
-* Learning how to write effective KQL queries for security analysis.
-* [Mention any challenges you faced and how you overcame them.]

-## Next Steps (Optional)

-[If you plan to expand on this project, mention your future goals.]

-* Implement automated response playbooks in Sentinel.
-* Integrate additional data sources into Sentinel.
-* Deploy a more sophisticated, high-interaction honeypot.

 ## Author